ianperez/magma/README.md

 # ModSentinel
-## A Robust Open-Source Package Manager for Game Mods
+## A Robust Open-Source and Cross-Platform Package Manager for Game Mods

 ModSentinel is a free and open-source package manager designed for ease and stability.
 It allows you to effortlessly install and manage mods for your favorite Bethesda games (Elder Scrolls, Fallout series) with planned expansion to other titles in the future.